Killer Whale Trail

 Take a day trip back in time.
 When boats were made of wood and men were made of steel!

-In spring (Sept-Nov) these sites become perfect vantage points to view humpback whales as they migrate close to the coast.
+In spring (September to November) these sites become perfect vantage points to view humpback whales as they migrate close to the coast.

 You will find another chapter of the story at each stop.
 Bring your smartphone to scan the interpretive signs and view historical photos, video and audio to delve deeper into the story of the Killer Whales of Eden.

 Click to listen to an MP3 of the Killers of Eden story.
 Recorded in 1999, this includes interviews with people who were witness to many of the events you’ll learn about on the Killer Whale Trail.